Recover Files From a Formatted Hard Drive

 The quick scan from EaseUS was incredibly fast, taking less than a minute to complete.
 This was awesome at first glance, but we noticed that several files were missing.
 We would rather have the software take a little longer but return more complete results.

 Of the three most popular software, we found that Recuva did not actually work for us.
 It found all of our files after some trial and error, but we were unable to actually get them to work.
 EaseUS did work as advertised, but there were large gaps in its scanning methods that did not get us all of our files back.
-Disk Drill worked most efficiently, and we recovered all of our lost data, but it took a lot longer for the process to complete.
+Disk Drill worked most efficiently, and we recovered all of our lost data with it.

 We strongly suggest avoiding Recuva because of our experience with it.
 If you are in a hurry and don’t mind not having all of your files back, EaseUS is not a bad choice.
 However, if you can wait and want every last bit of your data back, Disk Drill is the most efficient and reliable of the three.